ravipokuri/sentence_correction/README.md

 Here we have used multiple models like:
 1.For embeddings used Character level glove embeddings,word level glove embeddings,Character level fasttext embeddings, word level fasttext embeddings and to capture the sequence information used LSTM.

 2.At the time of inference,used beam search for effectively predicting most probable word.

 3.LSTM with glove word embedding and Bahadanau Attention mechanism.

+You can see my article on this here:https://medium.com/@pokuriraviteja2015/sentence-correction-using-recurrent-neural-networks-e06d7fe0212f